Chicago White Sox Racing Mascots

 With their photogenic qualities and large size, foam mascots are a great brand marketing tool.
 Corporate companies have found lots of success with their mascot marketing efforts.
 For more mascot marketing ideas, check out our blog on how to turn your brand mascot into a celebrity.

-The Cons of Foam Mascots
+The Potential Challenges of Foam Mascots

 Duplication